annahosanna/Mac-Java-VPN-Proxy-Notes/README.md

   * Pass an unblocked User-Agent string as a part of the proxy negotiation

 ### TODO and Notes
-* The current implemetation of the Custom Route Planner:
+* Do this without a Custom Route Planner, but basically:
- 1. Opens a socket to test reachability from each interface for every connection.
+ 1. Open a socket to test reachability from each interface for every connection.
   * This is to deal with the split routing (Some traffic bound for the Internet routes there directly and some traverses aditional servers and then the Internet.)
 The additional servers provide services which access resources within a private network and